Imburse-Payments/imburse-payments.github.io/pages/getting-started/introduction.md

 If you have a dedicated environment, then the specific endpoint would have been communicated via your account manager.

+## Correlation IDs
+Each API request has an associated correlation identifier.
+You can find this value in the response object under `correlation-id` when errors in the range 400 - 599 are returned.

+You can also pass in your own **custom** correlation identifier into the request header `X-Correlation-ID`.

+If you need to contact us about a specific request, providing the correlation identifier will ensure the fastest possible resolution.

 ## Error Codes
 Imburse uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general, codes in the **2xx** range indicate success, codes in the **4xx** range indicate an error that failed given the information provided (e.g., a required parameter was omitted, etc.), and codes in the **5xx** range indicate an error with Imburse's servers,